Investigating the Role of Attribute Context in Vision-Language Models for Object Recognition and Detection: Introduction

 \section{Introduction}

-Natural language has been shown to provide a strong signal for training visual representations, even for complex tasks such as object detection.
-A visual-text alignment model operating at the region-word level can be pretrained with image-caption data and used as a starting point for supervised object detection training.
-While the noun word embeddings that represent object categories are often used as classifier weights, the roles of other caption information (\eg adjectives, prepositions, verbs, other nouns) are less clear.
-For example, consider the caption in Fig \ref{intro_fig}: ``A very \textbf{large} \textbf{furry} \textbf{brown} \underline{bear} on a \underline{rock} by the \underline {water}.''
-There are three object categories (underlined), but \underline{bear} is also described with fine-grained attributes specified through (bolded) adjectives (i.e. the image has a \textbf{large} \textbf{furry} \textbf{brown} \underline{bear}).
-Does the alignment model use the adjectives to learn \underline{bear}, or is this information wasted?
+Natural language has been shown to provide a strong signal for training visual representations.
+A visual-text alignment model can be pretrained with image-caption data and used for downstream tasks like object recognition, detection, and retrieval.
+While the text embeddings that represent object nouns are often used as classifier weights, the impact and utility of other caption context, especially attributes, are less clear.
+Consider the Fig. \ref{intro_fig} caption: ``A very \textbf{large} \textbf{furry} \textbf{brown} \underline{bear} on a \underline{rock} by the \underline{water}.''
+The model can learn grounding using only nouns (underlined), but \textit{bear} can also be learned in the context of its attributes (bolded adjectives).
+Do alignment models use attribute context to learn \textit{bear}?
+Do they distinguish between \textit{brown bear} and \textit{black bear}?

-Contextual elements in captions, and in particular attributes, can aid detection in various ways.
+Attributes in captions can aid object recognition and detection in various ways.
 Attributes can serve as a proxy for a fine-grained category which is not explicitly mentioned (\eg a \textit{small, young cat} is a \textit{kitten}).
-They can ensure that the alignment model is paying attention to the right features, rather than dataset artifacts (\eg that a \textit{bear} is being grounded as such because it is \textit{brown/black/white}, rather than because its background is a \textit{forest}).
-They can be used to specify subcategories, \eg when a user wants to only detect instances that match a certain property (a \textit{red car}, but not a \textit{blue car}).
+They can ensure that the alignment model is paying attention to the right features, rather than dataset artifacts (\eg that a \textit{bear} is being grounded as such because it is \textit{brown/black}, rather than because its background is a \textit{forest}).
+They can be used to specify subcategories, \eg when a user desires detections that match a certain property (\eg a \textit{red car}, but not a \textit{blue car}).

-With this motivation, we explore how existing work in region-word alignment uses context, and we study ways to enhance language context to benefit object-level tasks.
-We particularly contribute answers to the following questions: \begin{itemize}[itemsep=1mm, parsep=0pt]